ehshanul-hasan/angular.basic/README.md

 This is a basic angular app which inclused all basic features and standard coding style.
 This app is synced with https://github.com/ehshanul-hasan/Dot.Net.Core.CRUD for back end api.
 An aurelia version for the same app is available in https://github.com/ehshanul-hasan/aurelia.basic.

+This project includes all the basics with server call and transaltor facility as well in angular.